jayvenn21/vipproj2/README.md

 DEPENDENCIES:
-Below are the dependencies needed to install in the terminal (we have used VScode) before running the program: pip install transformers torch sentencepiece scikit-learn accelerate
+Below are the dependencies needed to install in the terminal (we have used VScode) before running the program: pip install transformers torch sentencepiece scikit-learn accelerate VaderSentiment pip install streamlit (for using the streamlit version)

 RUNNING IN LOCAL TERMINAL:
 python main_gui.py

+RUNNING STREAMLIT VERSION
+python -m streamlit run main_streamlit.py

 FOR EACH FEATURE:
 - Summarize (t5-base): place some text as input